-Question: What is the wireless speed for 802.11a, 802.11b, 802.11g, 802.11n and 802.11ac wireless standard?
+Question: What are the wireless speeds of 802.11a, 802.11b, 802.11g, 802.11n, 802.11ac and 802.11ax wireless standards?

-- The throughput of 802.11g standard is 54Mbps and it works in 2.4 GHz band only.
+- The bandwidth of 802.11g(successor of 802.11b) standard is 54Mbps and it works in 2.4 GHz band only.
 802.11g is also compatible with 802.11b products because they both use the same radio frequency (2.4GHz) to transmit data over the airwaves.

-- The throughput of 802.11n standard is 300Mbps and it can operate in 2.4 GHz and 5GHz bands.
+- The bandwidth of 802.11n standard is 300Mbps and it can operate in 2.4 GHz and 5GHz bands.
+The jump of the supported speed is mainly due to the use of multiple multiple-input multiple-output antennas (MIMO) on the 802.11n devices.
+MIMO technology allows the wireless device to send and receive data to reduce error and boost speed.
 802.11n is backward compatible with 802.11a (5GHz band), 802.11b (2.4GHz band) and 802.11g (2.4GHz band) products.

 - The bandwidth of 802.11ac standard is 1 Gbps (Gigabits WiFi) and it works in 5 GHz band only, but still it is backwards compatible with 802.11n, 802.11g, 802.11b and 802.11a wireless standards.
 This means you can buy 802.11ac device and still it will work just fine with your existing router.
 802.11ac is called as Wi-Fi 5 by WiFi Alliance too.